NFDI4Energy/EFZN_rdm/README.md

 There are various commercial providers for back-up and archiving solutions.
 Consider the following questions before choosing one:

     {{0-1}}
-- Does it carry a seal for trustworthy long-term archives (e.g. CoreTrustSeal, nestor seal, DIN 31644)?
+- Does it carry a seal for trustworthy long-term archives (e.g. [CoreTrustSeal](https://www.coretrustseal.org/), [nestor seal],(https://www.langzeitarchivierung.de/Webs/nestor/EN/Zertifizierung/nestor_Siegel/nestor_siegel_node.html) [DIN 31644](https://www.din.de/de/mitwirken/normenausschuesse/nid/veroeffentlichungen/wdc-beuth:din21:147058907))?
 - Does it fulfill your technical requirements?
 - Can you cover the expenses?
 - Is the data readily available to you?